 But things are changing fast.

 Since the first vaccine announcement, energy and finance have been the best-performing market sectors by far.
 A vaccine means the end of the pandemic and lockdowns.
 The end of lockdowns mean a full recovery can take hold.
-Real economy sectors will benefit greatly.
+Although persistent high inflation (and the Fed response) and ongoing conflict in Europe have been weighing on the market, energy in particular has remained strong thus far this year.

 It may just be the beginning for these red-hot sectors, as we will likely see a more full recovery take hold in 2022.
-Many high dividend stocks are still cheap in an expensive market, while many economists are forecasting that 2022 will continue with the strongest economic growth year in decades.
+Many high-dividend stocks are still cheap in an expensive market.

-It’s also worth noting that interest rates are ridiculously low.
-The 10-year Treasury currently yields a measly 1.6%.
+It’s also worth noting that interest rates are ridiculously low and rising rates are bad news for bonds.
 Investors will have practically no place else to go but dividend stocks to get a decent income.
 And the best income stocks currently offer great value and newfound momentum.

 Here are a few good conservative dividend stocks to consider.